Our Reserve

 HISTORY & BACKGROUND

 Haarwegskoof farm was historically owned by the Lourens family.
 In late 2013, WWF South Africa purchased the farm in order to ensure its protection in perpetuity.
-The Overberg Renosterveld Conservation Trust (ORCT) has been elected as the Management Authority on this property and Fauna and Flora International in the UK (FFI) provided funding for the initial management planning and interventions, as well as the Nature Reserve declaration (through CapeNature’s Stewardship Programme).
+The Overberg Renosterveld Trust (ORT) has been elected as the Management Authority on this property and Fauna and Flora International in the UK (FFI) provided funding for the initial management planning and interventions, as well as the Nature Reserve declaration (through CapeNature’s Stewardship Programme).

 More about the Renosterveld Reserve